Extremal Hypergraphs for Ryser's Conjecture: Home-Base Hypergraphs: Ryser's Conjecture

 \subsection{Home-Base Hypergraphs}

 To motivate our definition of home-base hypergraphs, let us start with some examples of $3$-graphs $\cH$ with $\tau(\cH) = 2 = 2\nu(\cH)$.
 A general example of an $r$-graph, which is tight for Ryser's Conjecture is the \emph{truncated projective plane} $F^{(r)}$.
 Its vertex set is constructed by taking the projective plane over the $(r - 1)$-element field and removing one point from it.
 The lines of the plane which were incident to this point become the vertex classes of the $r$-graph, and the rest of the lines become the edges.
 Since any two lines of the projective plane intersect, we have $\nu(F^{(r)}) = 1$.
 It is also not difficult to see that the smallest vertex covers are the vertex classes and hence $\tau(F^{(r)}) = r - 1$.
 Truncated projective planes exist whenever $r$ is one greater than a prime power.
 Luckily, $3$ is such a number, and thus we have the truncated Fano plane.
-Concretely, the \emph{truncted Fano-plane} is the $3$-graph $F^{(3)} = F$ with vertex set $\lset{a, b, c, x, y, z}$ and edges $abc$, $ayz$, $xbz$, and $xyc$ (here the vertex classes are $\lset{a, x}$, $\lset{b, y}$, and $\lset{c, z}$).
+Concretely, the \emph{truncted Fano-plane} is the $3$-graph $F^{(3)} = F$ with vertex set $\lset{a, b, c, x, y, z}$ and edges $abc$, $ayz$, $xbz$, and $xyc$ (here the vertex classes are $\lset{a, x}$, $\lset{b, y}$, and $\lset{c, z}$); see Figure~\ref{fig:fano}.
+(In all our pictures of $3$-partite hypergraphs the vertex classes $V_1$, $V_2$, $V_3$ are drawn vertically.)

 Adding parallel edges to any hypergraph does not affect the vertex cover number or the matching number.
 We call any $3$-graph a \emph{truncated multi-Fano plane}, if it is obtained from the truncated Fano-plane by adding an arbitrary number of parallel edges.